Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 • SMS messages

-• Setting up and managing the SNS topic and the corresponding subscriptions.
+• Setting up and managing the SNS topic and subscriptions

-• Designing the application with the logic to receive and process SNS notifications.
+• Designing the application to receive and process SNS notifications

-While SNS provides a highly available and scalable notification service, there might be potential message delivery delays, which should be considered based on the application’s requirements.
+SNS provides a highly available and scalable notification service, though message delivery might have delays.

 4.3.
 Placing a message on an Amazon SQS queue

-Similar to using SNS, an EventBridge rule can be configured to send a message to an Amazon SQS queue when a Secrets Manager event occurs.
+Similar to SNS, an EventBridge rule can send a message to an SQS queue when a Secrets Manager event occurs.
+Processing events with SQS?
+See SQS Lambda Event Source Mapping for error handling patterns.

-The application, or a dedicated worker process, can then periodically poll the SQS queue to check for new messages.
-When a message indicating a secret update is received, the application can retrieve the latest secret value from Secrets Manager and update its configuration.
+The application or a worker process polls the SQS queue for new messages.
+When a message indicating a secret update arrives, the application retrieves the latest secret value and updates its configuration.

-The SQS message can contain metadata about the secret that was changed, such as its identifier.
-This approach necessitates:
+The SQS message contains metadata about the changed secret.
+This approach requires:

-• Implementing the logic for polling the queue, which introduces a delay proportional to the polling frequency.
+• Implementing polling logic, which introduces delay proportional to the polling frequency

-While SQS guarantees at-least-once delivery of messages, applications should be designed to be idempotent in handling secret updates to avoid any unintended side effects from processing the same update message multiple times.
+SQS guarantees at-least-once delivery.
+Applications should handle secret updates idempotently to avoid side effects from processing the same update multiple times.

 4.4.
 Using EventBridge API Destinations

-A more direct method for notifying an application of a secret change is by using EventBridge API Destinations.
+A more direct method uses EventBridge API Destinations.
 This feature allows an EventBridge rule to directly invoke an HTTPS endpoint of the application when a matching event occurs.

 Configuration requirements:

-• The credentials for this connection can themselves be stored in Secrets Manager
+• The credentials for this connection can be stored in Secrets Manager with the “events!” prefix

 Application requirements: